 We cackle all the way back to the castle, but oh, if only she knew how easy it would be.

-I holed myself up in the newsroom sort-of-but-not-really editing Appy's manuscript and giving Dom "some space" when Pickett shows up at half past ten and bodily drags me out of the room as I claw the floor, screeching, "It's a figure of speech!
+I holed myself up in the newsroom sort-of-but-not-really editing Appy's manuscript and giving Dom "some space" when Pickett shows up at half past ten and bodily drags me out of the room.
+I claw at the floor, screeching, "It's a figure of speech!
 You know I don't drink!
-Unhand me!
+Unhand me!"

 "God damn demonic book," I growl as it knocks against my hip.
 On the upside, the biting cold has begun to numb the bruising.